 : A view of The Inkpot, one of the sinkhole lakes found in the Salt Creek Wilderness.

 The United States Congress designated the Salt Creek Wilderness (map

 ) in 1970 and it now has a total of 9,621 acres

 All of this wilderness is located in New Mexico

 and is managed by the Fish and Wildlife Service.

-Three tracts make up the refuge: the South Tract is primarily farmland; the Middle Tract holds refuge headquarters and Bitter Lake (named for its water, which tastes sour to many people and often dries up in summer, leaving nothing but a white alkaline bed); and most of the North Tract is designated Wilderness.
+Salt Creek Wilderness lies within the Bitter Lake National Wildlife Refuge which is made up of three Tracts.
+Most of the North Tract is designated Wilderness.
 Salt Creek itself runs through the center of the Wilderness, an area of native grassland, sand dunes, brushy bottomlands, and a northern boundary distinguished by its red-rimmed plateau, all just west of the Pecos River.